Guidance for event organisers

 Top tips for planning an event at Seven Sisters and the Sussex Heritage Coast

-Stretching from Seaford to Eastbourne, the Sussex Heritage Coast takes in jewels of the south coast, including Seaford Head, Friston Forest, Birling Gap, Beachy Head and, of course, Seven Sisters.
+Stretching from Seaford to Eastbourne, the Sussex Heritage Coast takes in jewels of the south coast, including Seaford Head, Friston Forest, Birling Gap, Beachy Head and, of course, the Seven Sisters cliffs.

 Before getting too far ahead by announcing a date for your event, we would encourage the following: